aspriddell/libloc-sharp/readme.md

 This is a rewritten version of libloc (an IP address database used by IPFire firewall software to screen network traffic) along with an additional library, `libloc.Access`, that enables the database to be loaded as a hosted service, enabling automatic database updates and access control.

-The core libloc project has been written to require no 3rd party libraries and has most of the expected read functionality.
+The core libloc project has been written to require a single 3rd party library (IPNetwork) and has most of the expected read functionality.

 ### Usage (libloc)
 The libloc `DatabaseLoader.LoadFromFile(string path)` returns an `ILocationDatabase` if the database was successfully loaded in.
 Accessing different features of the database can then be done through this instance: